*Credits for the artwork go to Halycon450*

 Like every other floor, they had crossed so far, two slender corridors extended from the central plateau.
 It created a bridge that connected the two opposing sides of the temple.
 Light was visible from the end of the corridor to their left, while the one to the right led to a shut door.

 Eric nodded.
 The noise of their pursuers had gained volume.
-The Clockwork Gang had decided to continue as well.
-Their stomps and grunts grew more discernable.
+Their pursuers had decided to continue as well.
+Their stomps and grunts grew more discernible.

 The three began to walk, but then Eric halted.